MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Viewing-Object-Structure--Get-Member-.md

 ---
 # Viewing Object Structure (Get-Member)

-Because objects play such a central role in Windows PowerShell, there are several native commands designed to work with arbitrary object types.
+Because objects play such a central role in PowerShell, there are several native commands designed to work with arbitrary object types.
 The most important one is the `Get-Member` command.

 The simplest technique for analyzing the objects that a command returns is to pipe the output of